10 Things You Need to Know

 - After 10 unexcused absences, a student is considered Habitually Truant and a parent / guardian will be required to meet with the school principal and/or social worker to discuss the situation.

-When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment), a note from the parent must be written to the child's teacher.
+When a student is to be excused before the end of the school day for any reason (example: doctor or dentist appointment) Please let the office know.
 The office will then issue a yellow passport slip, which must be signed by the doctor or dentist and returned to the school office when the child returns.
-A parent or the adult who picks up the child MUST come into the school office - NOT the classroom or entryways, and sign the child out of the building before the child can be released during the school day.
+Your student will be waiting with office staff.
+Please ring the bell and your student will be released to you.
 A passport DOES NOT take the place of a written note from parents regarding illness or other absences.

 Community Connections & Family Resource Center